US Quadball Cup: Qualification

+Gameplay

 Pool Play

 Before the day of the event, all attending teams are sorted into 12 pools of 5 based on their seeding.
 Seeding is based on a complex algorithm measuring each team's wins, point differentials, snitch grab percentages and strength of schedule at their respective Regional Championships.
 After each team plays the other four in their pool, all the teams are ranked by the same algorithm.
 The top 28 teams get a spot in a seeded round-robin bracket and 29-36 join the play-in round, a pre-bracket playoff round of four games to determine the last 4 teams to join the bracket.

 Bracket Play

-Starting with a round of 32, teams are matched up and the winner of each match proceeds to the next round until a champion is determined.
+On day 2 of the competition, starting with a round of 32, teams are matched up and the winner of each match proceeds to the next round until a champion is determined.